mschuessler/mschuessler.github.io/_posts/2014-11-27-Mobile Spatial Tracking.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/Fb1JwWkk1hI?rel=0" frameborder="0" allowfullscreen></iframe>

 ### Sensor Fusion
-There is a Google Tech Talk on fusing data of the intrinsic sensors and integrating accelerometer data, which will introduce you to the main problems you are facing when integrating over noisy data.

 <iframe width="420" height="315" src="//www.youtube.com/embed/C7JQ7Rpwn2k?rel=0&t=23m8s" frameborder="0" allowfullscreen></iframe>

-Microsoft research got very close to a solution.
-They built an image viewing application that adds face tracking to the input channel for sensory fusion.
+This Google Tech Talk on fusing data of the intrinsic sensors and integrating accelerometer data will introduce you to the main problems you are facing when integrating over noisy data.

 <video width="420" height="315" controls="controls">
 <source src="http://research.microsoft.com/en-us/um/redmond/projects/lookingatyou/Video/LookingAtYou.mp4" type="video/mp4">
 </video>

+Microsoft research got very close to a solution.
+They built an image viewing application that adds face tracking to the input channel for sensory fusion.

 So you see we have two main problems here: